-3. Miscellaneous Guidelines:
+Miscellaneous Dress Code Guidelines:

 - a.
 Clothing should be neat and clean. - b.
 Clothing may not be worn inside out or backwards. - c.
 Undergarments must not be exposed. - d.
 Hair, face, body paint, and are inappropriate for school and not permitted. - e.
 Tattoos must remain covered at all times. - f.
-Athletic outfits are not permitted in the school building, except in P. E. classes.
 Athletic teams may wear their jerseys if permission from administration is given. - g.
 Cosmetics and/or make-up should be age appropriate, appropriate for school, and not attract undue attention. - h.
 Clothing with rips, tears, holes or frayed edges is considered inappropriate for school. - i.
+Sweatpants, leggings, and pajama pants are not permitted. - j.
 Jewelry and accessories should be appropriate for school and not attract undue attention or pose a safety risk.
 Piercing other than earrings are prohibited.
-Earrings, for safety reasons, are not to exceed the size of a guarter.
-Gold/silver mouth pieces or "Grillz" are not permitted. - j.
-Extreme hairstyles are not permitted (examples: Mohawk cuts, designs, words, or names cut into hair, hair coloring other than standard frosting or natural highlighting) and should not attract undue attention. - k.
-Hats, caps, curlers, headscarves, bandanas, doo-rags, pics, combs, sweatbands, chains, sunglasses, tennis skirts, gloves, arm warmers and coats are not to be worn during school hours. - I. Exemptions may be granted for religious purposes if approved in advance. - m.
+Earrings, for safety reasons, are not to exceed the size of a quarter.
+Gold/silver mouth pieces or "Grillz" are not permitted.

+- k.
+Extreme hairstyles are not permitted (examples: Mohawk cuts, designs, words, or names cut into hair, hair coloring other than standard frosting or natural highlighting) and should not attract undue attention. - I. Hats, caps, curlers, headscarves, bandanas, doo-rags, pics, combs, sweatbands, chains, sunglasses, tennis skirts, gloves, arm warmers and coats are not to be worn during school hours. - m.
+Exemptions may be granted for religious purposes if approved in advance. - n.
 Clothing that is revealing, such as short mini-skirts, short-shorts, tank tops, loosely fitting, low-cut blouses or halter tops, mesh shirts, or shirts exposing the midriff are not to be worn to school.
 Sleeveless shirts are not allowed.
 (Mainly applies to non-uniform days at school).
-Shirts must be worn buttoned up to second from top. - n.
-All t-shirts must be in good taste (no suggestive wording or illustrations or advertisements for items which are illegal for middle school students i.e., alcohol and tobacco products, etc.).
+Shirts must be worn buttoned up to second from top. - All t-shirts must be in good taste (no suggestive wording or illustrations or advertisements for items which are illegal for middle school students i.e., alcohol and tobacco products, etc.).
 (Mainly applies to non-uniform days at school).
 Administration approved school spirit t-shirts may be worn in lieu of school uniform t-shirt.
-Students should wear crew neck t-shirts or similar during P.E. classes. - o.
+Students should wear crew neck t-shirts or similar during P.E. classes. - p.
 All outside coats apparel may not be worn inside the school building.
-All outside coats must be put in the student's locker immediately upon entering the school building. - p.
-Form-fitting or overly tight clothing shall not be worn q.
+All outside coats must be put in the student's locker immediately upon entering the school building. - q.
+Form-fitting or overly tight clothing shall not be worn - r.
 Oversized chains or necklaces.